Jackson Sanatorium: Jackson family era

 The capital with which the Institution was started was US$750, the partners being equally interested.
-The first business organization, established in October 1848, was known as "F. Wilson Hurd & Co." with Giles E. Jackson as the business manager.
+The first business organization, established in October 1858, was known as "F. Wilson Hurd & Co." with Giles E. Jackson as the business manager.
 Other Jackson family members who were also involved included Dr. Jackson's wife, Lucretia Edgerton (Brewster) Jackson ("Mother Jackson") and Dr. Jackson's youngest son, James H. Jackson.

-The Institution grew and thrived greatly, so that by the time the winter of 1848 set in Dr. Jackson had 50 patients under his care.
+The Institution grew and thrived greatly, so that by the time the winter of 1858 set in Dr. Jackson had 50 patients under his care.
 Every year saw large improvement made to the Institution.
 Liberty Hall was built in 1864, being planned and its construction supervised by Giles E. Jackson.
 It was built by Alonzo Phillips, of Dansville, as the contractor.
 The original plot of land on which the building was erected or connected with the same, was bought of Peter Perine and consisted of 13 acres.
 Nearly all the land which was connected with the Institution was bought from time to time of Perine.

 1864 death of Giles E. Jackson

 The death of Giles E. Jackson of consumption in 1864, compelled a dissolution of the partnership, and his mother, Lucretia E. Jackson, and his younger brother, James H. Jackson, inherited his share.
 A new co-partnership was made under the firm name of Austin, Hurd & Co., Dr. Austin owning one-third, Dr. Hurd one-third, and Lucretia E. and James H. Jackson, owning one-sixth each.
 James H. Jackson became the business manager.
 James H. Jackson married Katharine Johnson in 1864, and two years later, Katharine's father, Hon.
-Emerson Johnson, came to live at Jackson Sanatorium and was an important factor in the business aftairs of the Institution from that time until his death in 1896.
+Emerson Johnson, came to live at Jackson Sanatorium and was an important factor in the business affairs of the Institution from that time until his death in 1896.

 Dr. Hurd sold his interest in 1868 to the other partners and the new partnership was entitled Austin, Jackson & Co.
 Under this title, the business was carried on until 1872, when a stock company was organized with a capital of US$100,000, of which only 800 shares were issued.
 In the meantime, 10 or 12 cottages were built around the Institution and it grew to proportions enabling it to accommodate 300 people.
-It hd a national reputation by this time, with guests from every state and territory of the U.S. at that time, and others from Canada and the West Indies.
+It had a national reputation by this time, with guests from every state and territory of the U.S. at that time, and others from Canada and the West Indies.

 James H. Jackson graduated as a physician in 1876 but continued always to be the Institution's business manager.
 His wife, Kate Johnson Jackson, graduated as a physician in 1877.